Christopher Mills BL

 Financial Services and Insurance:

-• FBD business interruption litigation: Acting as part of the counsel team for FBD Insurance Plc in various matters relating to business interruption insurance in the context of the Covid-19 pandemic, including Commercial Court test cases Hyper Trust Ltd v.
+• FBD business interruption litigation: Acting as part of the counsel team, instructed by AMOSS LLP, for FBD Insurance Plc in various matters relating to business interruption insurance in the context of the Covid-19 pandemic, including Commercial Court test cases Hyper Trust Ltd v.
 FBD Insurance Plc (four reserved judgments: [2021] IEHC 78; [2021] IEHC 279; [2022] IEHC 39; and [2023] IEHC 455), arbitrations, Financial Services and Pensions Ombudsman (“FSPO”) appeals, a judicial review of an FSPO decision, and various regulatory issues.

 • Chubb European Group SE v.
-FSPO [2023] IEHC 74: Acting, together with Senior Counsel, for an international insurer in a statutory appeal of a decision of the FSPO concerning a complaint related to business interruption insurance in the context of Covid-19.
+FSPO [2023] IEHC 74: Acted, together with Senior Counsel and instructed by Clyde & Co (Ireland) LLP, for an international insurer in a statutory appeal of a decision of the FSPO concerning a complaint related to business interruption insurance in the context of Covid-19.

 • Premier Dale Ltd t/a The Devlin Hotel v.
-RSA Insurance Ireland DAC [2022] IEHC 178: Advice and assistance to the legal team acting for RSA Insurance Ireland DAC.
+RSA Insurance Ireland DAC [2022] IEHC 178: Advice and assistance to the counsel team, instructed by RDJ LLP, acting for RSA Insurance Ireland DAC.

-• Acting, together with Senior Counsel, for a high net worth client suing a large domestic stockbroker and financial advisor in relation to negligent financial advice.
+• Acted, together with Senior Counsel, for a high net worth client suing a large domestic stockbroker and financial advisor in relation to negligent financial advice.
+This case settled following a successful mediation.

-• Acting, together with Senior Council, for an insurer in an arbitration under the ARIAS Arbitration Rules relating to claims arising from alleged damage to a windfarm.
+• Acted, together with Senior Council, for an insurer in an arbitration under the ARIAS Arbitration Rules relating to claims arising from alleged damage to a windfarm.
+These claims settled following a successful mediation.

 General Commercial Litigation:

 • Avoncore Ltd t/a Douglas Shopping Centre v.
-Leeson Motors Ltd: Acting as part of the counsel team for the owners of a shopping centre, suing car manufacturers who are alleged to have caused a significant fire in the shopping centre carpark.
-Involved in two of the reserved judgments delivered to date, related to discovery ([2022] IEHC 34; [2022] IEHC 185).
+Leeson Motors Ltd: Acted as part of the counsel team, instructed by Kennedys Solicitors LLP, for the owners of a shopping centre, suing car manufacturers who were alleged to have caused a significant fire in the shopping centre carpark.
+I was involved in two of the reserved judgments, related to discovery ([2022] IEHC 34; [2022] IEHC 185).
+These cases settled following a successful mediation.

 • Mediation, together with Senior Counsel, for a domestic charity to resolve an employment dispute and disciplinary issues involving a senior employee.